 Building Equal Voice for the Growing Latino Population in Michigan through Arts and Culture

 With support from the W.K.
 Kellogg Foundation, NALAC has successfully delivered our programming suite to support Latinx communities across Michigan.
-NALAC’s statewide outreach over the past two years has set the groundwork for the Research phase of our multi-platform strategy for investing in Latinx arts communities.
+NALAC’s statewide outreach over the past two years, via our broader Michigan Latino Arts Initiative program, has set the groundwork for the Research phase of our multi-platform strategy for investing in Latinx arts communities.
 With hundreds of new contacts and new relationships, NALAC and Michigan artist communities are well positioned to engage in a mutually beneficial asset mapping study.

 Through the survey, we aim to discover what resources are benefiting Michigan arts practitioners, as well as what areas can benefit from further support.
 To this end, two surveys were customized to address Artists and Organizations, respectively.
 NALAC will analyze the results and use trends to inform advocacy efforts in support of Michigan Latinx arts communities.
 The participation of Latinx artists and arts organizations is key to ensure all communities are represented.